 Consisting of sealed, thick plastic bags filled with re-freezable gel, the packs are handy and reusable.
 But what if you already have more than you can use?
 Can you recycle them?

 Know Your Local Recycling Regulations

 Most food delivery companies provide instructions on how to dispose of their packaging.
 A few even offer a take-back program — which is ideal.
 Closing the waste loop and making the business responsible for its waste is a sustainability best practice.
 If you can return the packaging to the company, take full advantage of this option!

 Otherwise, study the provided disposal instructions with an open mind.
-The company may have good intentions but recycling rules and requirements differ by location.
+The company may have good intentions but recycling requirements and availability differ by location.
 Know how your local recycling program works and follow the local recycling guidance.